AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-8/README.md

 # Smoke Test

-In this lab you will deploy the [DNS add-on](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) which provides DNS based service discovery, backed by [CoreDNS](https://coredns.io/), to applications running inside the Kubernetes cluster.
+In this lab you will complete a series of tasks to ensure your Kubernetes cluster is functioning correctly.

 ## Pretask: Initialize AWS Infrastructure